Teemursu/teemursu.github.io/projects.md

 # Projects

+## Highlights

+- First author: "Multilingual Persuasion Detection: Video Games as an Invaluable Data Source for NLP" (DiGRA 2022).
+Built a multilingual persuasion dataset from RPG dialogue (EN/ES/DE/FR/IT) and compared mono vs. multilingual BERT models; 12 citations.
+- Master's thesis: RPG-GPT - creative dialogue for RPG NPCs by fine-tuning GODEL and running user studies on relevance and engagement.
+- Invited panelist, "Gender Correct?"
+(Goethe-Institut and SKTL) on gender bias in translation; wrote the accompanying article for SKTL magazine.

 ## Relics (2024)

 Local LLM game dialogue system with an on-device RAG pipeline.
 Runs fully on the player's machine to keep latency low and protect user privacy.
 Built as part of Espoo Game Lab; included retrieval design, prompt routing, and evaluation of story coherence.